 Written by, directed and starring: Arianna Veronesi

-"My Janis" is a highly accomplished piece, extremely voyeuristic, but unique and rather wonderful, delicate and touching.
-Janis Joplin is an icon.
+"My Janis" is a highly accomplished piece, more performance art than play and extremely voyeuristic, but very unique and rather wonderful, delicate and touching.